Health Lope

 In Adults

 The untreated, not nutritive sucking of childhood is an uncommon habit in adults.
-It makes a person self-conscious and may also lead to a few medical conditions.
+It makes a person self-conscious and may lead to a few medical conditions.

 Why is It Important To Stop Tongue Sucking?